 There’s a lot to keep track of when it comes to planning a trip.
-You have to keep tabs on your flight status, last-minute gate changes, flight delays, hotel room status, etc. The list just goes on and on!
+You have to keep tabs on your flight status, last-minute gate changes, flight delays, hotel room status, etc. — the list goes on and on.

 Imagine being able to see your entire trip in one place.
 That’s what TripIt aims to do.
 It organizes all of your travel plans and creates a master itinerary so you can see everything in one spot.
 The free version provides useful features like the ability to show available transportation options, neighborhood safety, and dining options near your hotel.